cult-of-coders/meteor-tuts/source/chapters/1/intro.md

 meteor run
 ```

-That's it !
-You've just created your first project in Meteor !
+That's it!
+You've just created your first project in Meteor!
-Now, to view your work, type http://localhost:3000 in your browser and hit Enter.
+Now, to view your work, type *http://localhost:3000* in your browser and hit Enter.
 Yes !
-It's THAT easy !
+It's **THAT** easy!

-To stop the project from running, just stop the process in your terminal with Ctrl+c !
+To stop the project from running, just stop the process in your terminal with Ctrl+c!

 ## Official resources